 The Absolute Best Time to Visit New Orleans

 If you are looking for a fun place to go and visit, you have probably thought about spending time in New Orleans.
 The bayou is a beautiful place to visit but the different seasons certainly bring different weather and things to do.
-Before you book your ideal vacation rental home, think carefully about when you and your family should visit this gem of a city.
+Before you book your ideal vacation rental home in the Crescent City, think carefully about when you and your family should visit.

 Visiting the City for Mardi Gras

-The first thing you need to decide is whether you want to take advantage of the Mardi Gras festivities or not.
-If you want to take advantage of Mardi Gras, then you want to visit between February and May.
-The exact date of the celebrations changes from year to year.
+The first thing you need to decide is whether you want to take advantage of the Mardi Gras festivities.
+If you want to experience Mardi Gras, then you want to visit between February and May.

-The Mardi Gras celebrations in New Orleans are unlike anything else, and checking out this party could make it perfect for your weekend getaway.
-The actual day of the biggest Mardi Gras celebration is usually at the end of February or the beginning of March, but it can be expensive to book a place to stay during this time.
-You’ll also want to plan with plenty of time in advance as things tend to sell out quicker during this time of the year.
+The Mardi Gras celebrations in New Orleans are unlike anything else, and for many, this is the perfect party getaway.
+The actual day of the biggest Mardi Gras celebration is usually at the end of February or early March, but it can be expensive to book a place to stay during this time.
+You’ll also want to plan in advance as things tend to sell out quicker during this time of the year.

 The Tourist Fluctuations in New Orleans

 After you’ve decided if you’re flexible on visiting during Mardi Gras or not, you need to think about the tourism fluctuations in New Orleans.
 Typically, spring is going to be the busiest time of year in the Big Easy.
-The Carnival, which is the name of the Mardi Gras celebration, lasts for several weeks.
-It typically gets going a few weeks before the actual date of Mardi Gras.
-Then, the party will continue for a few weeks after the actual day of Mardi Gras.
+The Carnival, which is the name of the Mardi Gras celebration, lasts for several weeks before and after the actual date of Mardi Gras.

 Even though the weather will be hot and humid during the summer, there is still plenty to do in New Orleans.
 You simply need to make sure you put on some sunscreen and stay hydrated during your visit.
-If you don’t mind the heat, you might be able to get a good deal on a place to stay.
-There might be a lot of affordable vacation rentals in New Orleans during the summer.
+If you don’t mind the heat, you might be able to get a good deal on a hotel room or vacation apartment.

 New Orleans by Season